Fred Allen: "Feud" with Jack Benny

 ALLEN: Why, you fugitive from a Ripley cartoon ...
 I'll knock you flatter than the first eight minutes of this program.

 BENNY: You ought to do well in pictures, Mr. Allen, now that Boris Karloff is back in England.

 ALLEN: Why, if I was a horse, a pony even, and found out that any part of my tail was used in your violin bow, I'd hang my head in my oatbag from then on.

 Benny's side of the feud included a tart interpretation of Allen's Town Hall Tonight show, which Benny and company called "Clown Hall Tonight."
 A signature element of the feud was that, whenever one guested on the other's shows, the host would tend to hand the guest the best lines of the night.
 (Both Benny and Allen revealed later that each man's writers consulted with each other on routines involving the feud.)
+As Benny said in his co-memoir, Sunday Nights at Seven: The Jack Benny Story, "[T]he sky was the limit.
+Or rather, the mud was the limit."

 They toned the gag down after 1941, though they kept it going often enough as the years continued, climaxing on Allen's May 26, 1946 show, in which a sketch called "King for a Day," satirizing big-money game shows, featured Benny pretending to be a contestant named Myron Proudfoot on Allen's new quiz show.

 ALLEN: Tomorrow night, in your ermine robe, you will be whisked by bicycle to Orange, New Jersey, where you will be the judge in a chicken-cleaning contest.

 BENNY (rapturously): I'm King for a Day!

 [Allen proceeds to have Benny's clothes pressed:]

 ALLEN: And that's not all!